 Support from the SPS National Office

 Thank you for agreeing to host a zone meeting at your institution.
-The SPS national office provides funding up to $500 to help cover the costs associated with hosting a zone meeting and to support travel to the event.
+The SPS national office provides funding up to $1000 in total funding to help cover the costs associated with hosting a zone meeting and to support travel to the event.

-To receive funding, please send the following information to lquijada [at] aip.org (Lydia Quijada) at least two weeks *before* your zone meeting:
+To receive funding, please send the following information to lquijada [at] aip.org (Lydia Quijada) at least four weeks *before* your zone meeting: